wiaio/nb-iot-utilities/README.md

 ![](images/publishing_an_event_to_wia.png)

 ### Common errors
-Some devices might be on older firmware thats not compatilbe with the network you are trying to connect with.
+Some devices might be on older firmware that's not compatible with the network you are trying to connect with.
 You can update your devices firmware by following the instructions [here](http://support.sodaq.com/sodaq-one/firmware-upgrade/)

 If you are still having trouble connecting, contact your network operator to make sure your sim is correct and enabled.